Cindy Lawler, Ph.D.

 Some individuals diagnosed with autism are mildly affected while others are more severely impaired.
 Medical conditions, such as epilepsy, sleep disturbances, and gastrointestinal problems, often occur together with autism.
 The core symptoms of autism, together with co-occurring conditions, create enormous challenges for affected people, their families, and society.
 There is an urgent need for new and improved methods of diagnosis, treatments, services, and support across the lifespan.

 With autism emerging as a national health priority, increased funding and greater coordination among federal agencies has spurred progress in many areas.
-Researchers now recognize that autism is not one but many conditions, with many different causes.
-Both genetic and environmental factors are thought to contribute to autism, but the mix of genes and environment, and the relative importance, is likely to differ from one person to another.
+Researchers now recognize that autism is not one but many conditions.
+Both genetic and environmental factors contribute to autism, and in some cases a person’s genetic makeup may increase susceptibility to environmental factors.

 What NIEHS is doing

 NIEHS supports autism research aimed at understanding how environmental exposures early in life may combine with genetic susceptibility to alter brain development to create the core symptoms of autism.
 Identifying environmental factors that increase a child’s risk for developing autism is essential because public health prevention efforts can then focus on reducing or removing exposure to those environmental factors.

 NIEHS grantees have made important discoveries about the role of air pollution, prenatal conditions, and inflammation in increasing autism risk.
 They also showed that mothers who took folic acid during the first month of pregnancy had a lower risk of having a child with autism.
 A wide variety of environmental exposures are being investigated--diet and nutrition, pesticides, metals, medications, and medical procedures.
 Many of the NIEHS research efforts address priorities identified in the Interagency Autism Coordinating Committee’s Strategic Plan for Autism Research.